drdarshan/ssgetpy/README.rst

 Coming Soon .. *in stereo*
 ==========================
-* Add options to turn on logging from the CLI.
-Right now, you have to look in the output directory to see what files you've downloaded.
 * The index currently needs to be manually refreshed.
 I will make the process less sucky.